timvandermeij/mobile-radio-tomography/README.md

   Then, add the following line to your `~/.bashrc`:

       export PATH=$PATH:$HOME/ardupilot/Tools/autotest

-  Finally, create a file `~/.mavinit.src` with the following line:

-      module load droneapi.module.api

 For all commands in this file, replace `python2` with `python` if your operating system does not need to distinguish between Python 2 and Python 3.